celskeggs/fprime/docs/documentation/reference/gds-cli-dev.md

 ### Primary Requirements

--   Overall goal is to provide a command-line interface for interacting with the F' Ground Data System (GDS), which can be used entirely in place of the GDS GUI
+-   Overall goal is to provide a command-line interface for interacting with the F´ Ground Data System (GDS), which can be used entirely in place of the GDS GUI
     -   At a minimum, the CLI tools should allow for receiving all events/telemetry data from the GDS and sending commands to the spacecraft
 -   The CLI tools' output must be usable with existing UNIX utilities through piping/file output/BASH scripting/etc.
 -   The CLI tools should be multi-platform, supporting (at a minimum) Linux, Mac, and Windows systems